yoanastamenova/Social_media--back/README.md

 The web app has various functionalities for users such as register, login, check profile, amend profile, create posts , update posts, delete post, find a specific post, see all my posts as well as other users posts, like other posts or dislike them and follow/unfollow other users.
 There are few more functionalities implemented only for admins and super admins of the page.
 We also have seeders(used to insert data faster in our database in case of refresh) and middlewares(used for authentication methods such as tokens).

-The project is developed and now it was deployed to production.
+The project is developed to the end and now it was deployed to production.
+Soon it should have a proper front-end view with React! :)
-<br> More functionalities coming veeeery soon! :)

 ## Deploy 🚀